buepro/typo3-fromes/Documentation/Tutorials/FirstMessage.rst

 .. rst-class:: bignums

 #.
+System mail settings

+   Make sure the system mail settings are correct.
+A sender email address is required.
+The settings ca be found under `Configure Installation-Wide Options` from the module `Settings`.

+#.
 Test login

    Make sure you can login to the website.
 In most cases the system extension